Domain

 --domain

-to bring your validated ACM certificates when creating an environment.
+field in an environment manifest to import your validated ACM certificates into the environment.

 Attention